sonic2kk/steamtinkerlaunch/README.md

 # steamtinkerlaunch

 steamtinkerlaunch or short stl - is a linux wrapper bashscript for steam.
-With its help every proton game creates/reads its own custom launch settings like
+With its help every proton game creates/reads a config file with its own custom launch settings like
 * every env variable, like all PROTON* , DXVK* variables, MANGOHUD, RADV_PERFTEST, WINE* and so on
 * radv mode, use gamemoderun, notifier, write config and exit, maybe more to come...